Feyerabend/vm/ps/APPLE.md

 ### PDF in Apple's GUI

+Now we dig a bit deeper in the approach which Apple has taken regarding graphics for primarily the screen recently.
 If we take a look at some influence vector graphics and typography have had on Apple's OS, here are a few remarks: